-The backwardness inherited by agriculture from the past, the low level of education and culture of the peasant masses, and the small private property in the countryside impeded the extensive use of technology and the full exploitation of the possibilities the Party had created for the growth of agricultural production.
-The correct instruction of the 2nd Congress for a more rapid development of agriculture and for reducing the discrepancy between industry and agriculture was not kept properly in mind and did find full reflection in the figures of the plan.
+The backwardness inherited by agriculture from the past, the low level of education and culture of the peasant masses, and the small private property in the countryside impeded the extensive use of technology and the full exploitation of the possibilities the Party had created for the growth of agricultural producof correct instruction more rapid development Congress for a of agriculture and for reducing the discrepancy between industry and agriculture was not kept properly and did in mind find full reflection in the figures of the plan.
 The investments did not cope with the needs for the advancement of agriculture in the conditions of small private ownership.
 In fact they were smaller than the investments in transport and communications.
 This did not respond to the task laid down by the Congress to increase agricultural production by 171 per cent at the end of the five-year plan, mainly through increased productivity.